RunestoneInteractive/RunestoneServer/pip2/source/Installation/TextEditor.rst

 The editor that we will help you to use is called **TextWrangler**.
 (TextWrangler and Notepad++ are very similar, but one runs on Macs and one runs on Windows.)
 Please download it from
 `the TextWrangler site <http://www.barebones.com/products/TextWrangler/download.html>`_.
 Download it and then run the installer to install TextWrangler, like you would most programs you download.

-TextWrangler may ask you to register for something.
-You can hit Cancel -- you do not need to register for anything to use TextWrangler, and it will not expire.
+TextWrangler may ask you to register for something, or to install other programs.
+You can hit Cancel -- you do not need to register for anything to use TextWrangler, you do not need any other programs, and it will not expire.

-Follow the instructions below.
+Follow the instructions that follow.
 It should be quite intuitive.
 Keep in mind the concepts from earlier -- TextWrangler is an environment (a piece of software) for _creating_ python programs.
 It's not intended (in this course) for running them!